PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 }
 ```

 You might notice that the all our member variables have been changed to be stored in a `NativeArray`.
-This is because after a Job finishes running we will need `m_vertexIndex` to call the `Slice<T>()` function when setting our mesh, if we didn't use a NativeArray we would get zero back from the vertexIndex of our Job.
 Remember how C# makes copies of everything?
 NativeArrays allow us to access the same memory / instance from different places, rather than making copies of it every time.
 So to access any data outside a Job we need to use a NativeArray.

 Make a new Job (which is just a struct) that inherits from `IJob` below the `JobChunk` class